 Start Small- You don’t need to plan a whole day of adventure for your newborn.
 You could start with 1 or 2-hour outing and work up to longer ones as your baby gets older.
 If you feel that it is too long, do a shorter trip!
 You could start by walking around your neighborhood or park for 10-15 minutes.

 I started sitting outside and reading a book for 20-30 minutes and also going on walks.
 This was perfect for us.
 It got us outside, I would sometimes get a little workout in and I wouldn’t feel so cooped up after.

 Our daughter’s first winter she was only 4 months old and we mostly stayed inside.
 I didn’t want her getting sick and I don’t like the cold (we R..E..A..l..Y.. need to move to a warmer place).
 Use this list post and your judgment to determine when you want to take your newborn out.

-- Tuck away your newborn- If you have to be in a place where a lot of people will be such as family gathering or holiday event keep your baby in their car seat, stroller or bassinet in the corner of the room and bring them out only when needed (such as feedings, diaper changes, or if they are getting fussy).
+Tuck away your newborn- If you have to be in a place where a lot of people will be such as a family gathering or holiday event keep your baby in their car seat, stroller, or bassinet in the corner of the room and bring them out only when needed (such as feedings, diaper changes, or if they are getting fussy).

-This way people will admire your teeny baby from a distant and avoid your baby being passed around from people to people.
+This way people will admire your teeny baby from a distance and avoid your baby being passed around from person to person.

 They are a perfect way to protect your baby against germs.

 Keep teeny hands from touching your newborn- As I have said before it is hard for anyone to resist touching or holding a newborn.
 Children can be so fascinated with such a tiny human that they want to touch, poke and prod any chance they get.